2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Typical systems come with a minimum of ½ day training.
 For a group of new users, we recommend 1 ~ 4 days of on-site or remote training depending on system complexity and goals.

-• Cost for training: Often around $1,000 ~ $8,000 depending on length and location of the training and required level of training (entry or advanced).
+• Cost for training: Typically, $1,000 ~ $8,000 depending on length and location of the training and required level of training (entry or advanced).

 Support

-Most WorldViz systems come with a one year hardware warranty and Silver level support- access to a ticket based support system with less than 24 hour turnaround time.
+Most WorldViz VR systems come with a one-year hardware warranty and Silver level support- access to a ticket based support system with less than 24 hour turnaround time.
 Extension of support agreements are dependent on complexity of the supported setup and hardware.

 VR Application Development Considerations